github/personal-website/_posts/2019-04-04-remote-logging.md

 ## Bugfender

 Bugfender is a dedicated service for improving quality of the apps.
 They provide an SDK for each major platform, not only mobile.
-They allow you to collect crashes from users and see information about users' devices, so you can debug crashes with all the necessary context.
+They allow you to cosllect crashes from users and see information about users' devices, so you can debug crashes with all the necessary context.
 It's quite expensive, but features appear to be worth it.

 ## Crashlytics